prushorth90/Real-Estate-Extension/README.md

    ```
    $ npm i
     ```
    which will add the node modules.
-In the unlikely event this fails then may need to delete package-lock.json and run "npm i" again
+If you see the node_modules folder then go to next section: testing.
+But in unlikely event this fails then you may need to delete package-lock.json and run "npm i" again